 A route is mapped and signposted through counties Cavan, Donegal, Fermanagh, Leitrim and Monaghan.
 Clones is an entry point on the trail.

 Article written by Martina from Scotstown

-Do you have a favourite outdoor place to go with the kids in Monaghan?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Monaghan to go with the kids?
+Tell us in the comments below.